collective/collective.contactformprotection/README.rst

 ---------------

 If you have installed ``plone.formwidget.recaptcha`` or ``plone.formwidget.hcaptcha`` it is automatically added to the form.
-In case both are installed.
 In case both are installed, you can make a choice in the controlpanel.

 You can install the packages by adding the ``extra_required`` to this package::